Difference-in-Differences with Multiple Events: Setup

 \begin{assumption}[No Anticipation] For $g^1\in \mathbb{G}^1, g^2\in \mathbb{G}^2, 1 \leq t < \max(g^1, g^2)$

 \end{assumption}

+No anticipation says that the events can not have a treatment effect before the event occurs.
+This not only holds for the periods before either event ($t<g^1, t<g^2$) but also in periods after one event but before the other, e.g., $g^1\leq t < g^2$.
+I discuss the case of no anticipation only instead of allowing limited anticipation since it adds little insight and complicates the notation greatly.

-I use no anticipation instead of allowing limited anticipation since adds little insight and makes the notation cumbersome.
-Next, the potential outcome untreated by both events evolves parallelly between the treated units and the control group.
-The control group can either be never-treated or not-yet-treated units:
+Next, the two-treatment version of the parallel trend assumption says that the potential outcome untreated by both events evolves parallelly between the treated units and units not treated by either treatment:

 \begin{assumption}[Parallel Trends - Never-Treated] For $g^1\in \mathbb{G}^1, g^2\in \mathbb{G}^2, t\in \{1,...,T\}$, and $t$ such that $t\geq \min(g^1, g^2)$

 \end{assumption}

 \begin{assumption}[Parallel Trends - Not-Yet-Treated] For $g^1\in \mathbb{G}^1, g^2\in \mathbb{G}^2, t\in \{1,...,T\}$, and $(s,t)$ such that $t\geq \min(g^1, g^2)$, $t \leq s < \min(\bar{G^1}, \bar{G^2})$